GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 # **PYTHON: PACKAGE**
-Python has variety of packages that can be easily downloaded and used on-demand.
+Python has a variety of packages that can be easily downloaded and used on-demand.
 This chapter describes what the package is and how to implement it to the script.

 ## Modules
 A Python module is simply a Python source code file with `.py` extension.
-Developer may developed their own code containing class or function, and calling those codes from distribute Python file can be done using `import` keyword.
+Developers may create their module containing classes or functions, and calling these codes from distributed Python files can be done using `import` keyword.

 ```python
 import module
 module.function()
 ```

-Above approach still requires name of the module to be mentioned every time when using its function.
-To ignore referring to the module while still using module's function, use the `from` keyword beforehand.
+The above approach still requires the name of the module to be mentioned every time when using its classes or functions.
+To ignore referring the name of modules, use the `from` keyword beforehand.

 ```python
 from module import function1, function2
 from module import function as name
 ```

-However, because module is not referred to use the function, there is potential conflict caused by function naming.
+However, without the name of modules when using the function, there is a potential conflict caused by function naming.
 Unless the function is named with guaranteed uniqueness, it is safe to use the previous approach to import modules.

 ## Package
-Package is a directory of folder that holds a collection of Python modules or sub-packages.
+A package is a directory that holds a collection of Python modules or sub-packages.
 Every package folder must have a special Python file called `__init__.py` which can be blank or contains directory path of current package to prevent directories error caused by a common name.

 ```python
 import package.module